 Finally, the company can better determine when to charge residents for any damage they caused.
 As a result, the system has boosted chargebacks by about 60 percent.

 The biggest challenge, Mitchell says, was the cultural aspect.
 "We have a lot of talented people who do an excellent job, and some of them initially resisted using the technology," he reports.
-To handle this challenge, Dominion eliminated the option of using paper and provided training for the mobile devices.
+To handle this challenge, Dominium eliminated the option of using paper and provided training for the mobile devices.
 Since then, the system has flourished.

 "Once people began working with the devices, we started receiving feedback about how cool the technology is and how much it helps them get their work done," Mitchell concludes.
 "We've taken a big step forward."